-Patisiran is a novel agent that has become the first therapy approved by the US Food and Drug Administration for treating polyneuropathy in adults caused by hereditary transthyretin (TTR) amyloidosis.
-It is also the first FDA approval for any indication of a new class of drugs called small interfering ribonucleic acid (siRNA) treatments, which work by silencing specific genes.
-Patisiran inhibits the production of TTR in the liver.
+Inotersen and patisiran are two novel agents that have been approved by the US Food and Drug Administration (FDA) for treating polyneuropathy in adults caused by hereditary transthyretin (TTR) amyloidosis.
+They are the first US approvals of a new class of drugs called small interfering ribonucleic acid (siRNA) treatments, which inhibit the production of TTR in the liver by silencing specific genes.
+Patisiran was approved by the FDA for this indication in August 2018, and inotersen (available only through a Risk Evaluation and Mitigation Strategy [REMS] program) was approved in October 2018.

-Approval was based on the results of an 18-month randomized placebo-controlled phase III trial (APOLLO).
-In the trial, patisiran reduced neurologic impairment and improved quality of life compared with placebo in patients with TTR amyloidosis with polyneuropathy.
+Approval of patisiran was based on the results of an 18-month randomized placebo-controlled phase III trial (APOLLO).
+In the trial, patisiran reduced neurologic impairment and improved quality-of-life compared with placebo in patients with TTR amyloidosis with polyneuropathy.
 The incidence and severity of adverse events were similar in patients receiving patisiran and placebo.

 TTR amyloidosis is the most common form of inherited amyloidosis.
 It is a progressively debilitating disease that can lead to death.
 Liver transplantation is considered standard of care for these patients; however, this is limited to those who are fit enough for transplantation and who have a suitable donor.
-Patisiran provides clinicians with an alternative treatment option to liver transplantation in patients with TTR amyloidosis.See Management: approach See Management: treatment algorithm
+Inotersen and patisiran provide clinicians with alternative treatment options to liver transplantation in patients with TTR amyloidosis.See Management: approach See Management: treatment algorithm

 An amyloid tissue deposition disease that may have a primary cause or be secondary to other diseases.